 out just fine.

-behind the desk a large hand-painted relief map of the island showed our
+A large hand-painted relief map of the island showed our

 location.
 I asked where to buy carburetor cleaner, casually mentioning that the